 The animation is done with CGI that resembles Pixar’s Ratatouille.
 It did have certain limitations, but I found that it was really well done.
 Certainly, the character were all designed to the book’s specification, especially Beelzebub and Apollyon.
 Their designs were well done and brought out the fear that the character was supposed to invoke.

 Bottom line, The Pilgrim’s Progress is a rare gem.
 It is a family feature that is neither cheesy nor falls into fleckless platitudes.
 Instead, it works to bring a classic tale of one man’s quest to find Heaven and peace.
-I only the filmmakers develop the second part of the story about Pilgrim’s wife Christiana.
+I only hope the filmmakers develop the second part of the story about Pilgrim’s wife Christiana.

 FAVORITE QUOTE: Keep that light in your eye and stick towards it.